hypar-io/FunctionBuilder/README.md

 - Update your `hypar.json`
   - Changing the inputs, outputs, or description of your `hypar.json` will cause the Function Builder's UI to update to show the new inputs and outputs.
 Actions like renaming inputs, or changing input types, will cause the build to fail, so although the UI may update, the model may not.
 Visit the VS Code terminal to see error messages for aid in debugging.
   - Updating the `hypar.json` will also cause the `README.md` file to be updated.
-- Click the camera in the upper right corer to grab a preview.
+- Click the camera icon to grab a preview.
   - The preview image will be written to `preview.png` at the root of your workspace.
 The `README.md` file references this image.
 Capturing a new screen shot will also show the updated `preview.png` image in the `README.md`.